The Taming of the Shrew

 marmoreal luster of the temple at Jerusalem.

-prank on the road to Emmaus is omitted, but he gives the Magdalen a box of
+the road to Emmaus is omitted, but he gives the Magdalen a box of ointment for

-ointment for his burial and is not there to receive it.
-“Noli me tangere,”
+his burial and is not there to receive it.
+“Noli me tangere,” he says in

 The Baptist is